anvilgeorge/anti-scraping-tool/README.md

 You will need to then add those ip addresses to your system's packet filtering.

 I created /etc/blocked_ips for this purpose.
-I add the ip addresses in CIDR format to this file
+I add the ip addresses in CIDR format to this file.
+I first add a line to identify the registrant and then I add the ip addresses after that line so I can find the registrant's ip addresses if I wish to remove them later on.

+	# regitratant-name
+ 	www.xxx.yyy.zzz/15

 I also added the following to pf.conf in the appropriate spots

 	table <blocked_ips> persist file "/etc/blocked_ips"